 - Complete meals in a can – ravioli, beef stew, chunky soup

-- Culturally Diverse food – adobo, curry, tortillas, chiles, teriyaki sauce, miso, couscous
+- Culturally Diverse food – adobo, curry, tortillas, chilies, teriyaki sauce, miso, couscous

-- Drink mix powders that already have sugar added.
+- Drink mix powders that already have sugar added or are individuals.

 - Emergency preparedness foods that only require water to make.